Welcome to the Heritage House Museum of Montgomery County

 - Collect, identify, record, and preserve historical objects, photographs, and archival materials within the stated scope of the museum’s mission.

 - Create and maintain a facility to appropriately preserve and display the historical objects, photographs, and archival materials entrusted to the museum.
-Provide a community-friendly facility that makes space available for activities having a positive effect on Montgomery County.
+Provide a community-friendly facility that makes space available for activities positively affecting Montgomery County.

 - Provide educational activities through interpretive exhibits, programs, traveling exhibits, tours, publications, research, and other activities as designated by the Board of Directors.